-Table 1 below provides descriptive statistics regarding mean, standard deviations, coefficient of variation, and correlation coefficients among the study variables.
+Table 5 below provides descriptive statistics regarding mean, standard deviations, coefficient of variation, and correlation coefficients among the study variables.
 Based on the computed coefficient of variation, the spread from the mean for all the variables was low, meaning that there was less variation in the received responses.
-Pearson's correlation coefficient which measures the degree and direction of association between study variables (Onwuegbuzie et al., 2007; Taylor, 1990) as shown in Table 2 below indicated the association between BMI and entrepreneurial orientation was positive and moderate (Cohen & Holliday, 1982, Taylor, 1990).
+Pearson's correlation coefficient which measures the degree and direction of association between study variables (Onwuegbuzie et al., 2007; Taylor, 1990) as shown in Table 5 below indicated the association between BMI and entrepreneurial orientation was positive and moderate (Cohen & Holliday, 1982, Taylor, 1990), thus, providing initial expected results of the hypothesis testing.